Practice analysis — also called job analysis — is the systematic study of a profession

 settings, or the task is related to an emerging technology).
 Although the task inventory

-is of limited use as a stand-alone document, it is the foundation for other certification
+is of limited use as a stand-alone document, it is the foundation for other certification and registration

 requirements.
 Check out some ARRT